Besides Evernote, what tool or application do you recommend for organizing all of your notes and why?

 Even with all the apps and tools out there, nothing beats the simple but effective method of bullet journaling.
 Our entire team uses this method so it makes all of our notes compatible and uniform.
 Plus, if digital notes are needed, it is really easily converted.

 We use Podio to organize notes.
-We have workspaces for different clients or initiatives, and notes are kept within each of those relevant spaces.
+Our team has workspaces for different clients or initiatives, and notes are kept within each of those relevant spaces.
 We also use Podio Magic as a way to add items directly from Chrome into Podio, thus saving additional time when it comes to adding notes to the corresponding workspaces or apps.
 Through Podio, we can also add comments and track projects and tasks.

 11. Google Keep